luigifreda/pyslam/README.md

 * Tensorflow 2.13.1
 * Kornia 0.7.3
 * Rerun
+* You need CUDA in order to run Gaussian Splatting.

 If you encounter any issues or performance problems, refer to the [TROUBLESHOOTING](./docs/TROUBLESHOOTING.md) file for assistance.